xyproto/algernon/README.md

 // Get the username stored in a cookie, or an empty string UsernameCookie() -> string

-// Store the username in a cookie, returns true if successful SetUsernameCookie(string) -> bool
+// Store the username in a cookie, returns true on success SetUsernameCookie(string) -> bool

 // Clear the login cookie